Tight Five: Formation

 New Zealand First had been founded in 1993 by Winston Peters, a former National Party Minister of Māori Affairs.
-In that year's election, Tau Henare, great-grandson of legendary Māori politician Taurekareka Henare, won the Northern Maori seat, one of Māori electorates, and became New Zealand First's second MP, along with Peters.
+In that year's election, Tau Henare, great-grandson of legendary Māori politician Taurekareka Henare, won the Northern Maori seat, one of four Māori electorates, and became New Zealand First's second MP, along with Peters.
 This victory broke a long Labour hold on the Māori electorates.
 Soon after the election, Peters named Henare as deputy leader of New Zealand First.

 The party was the biggest beneficiary of New Zealand's switch to mixed member proportional representation.
 In the 1996 elections, New Zealand First won 17 seats, including 6 electorate seats and swept all five Māori electorates.
 Henare was reelected in Te Tai Tokerau (the former Northern Maori).
 He was joined by Rana Waitai in Te Puku O Te Whenua, Tuku Morgan in Te Tai Hauāuru, Tuariki Delamere in Te Tai Rawhiti, and Tu Wyllie in Te Tai Tonga.
 When New Zealand First entered in a coalition government with the National Party, Peters served as deputy Prime Minister, and Henare and Delamere joined Peters in Cabinet.
 Henare served as Minister of Māori Affairs and Delamere as Minister of Immigration and Pacific Affairs.

 The five Māori electorate MPs soon became known as the "Tight Five," named after the five rugby forwards who do most of the pushing in a scrum.
 Largely because of their huge electoral upset, they gained a very high profile in both New Zealand First and nationwide.
 However, they along with many other New Zealand First MPs attracted some controversy for their behavior.
 Morgan, in particular, faced criticism for reportedly misappropriating funds from a television network where he worked before entering Parliament.